International Taekwon-Do Federation

-International Taekwon-Do Federation (ITF) is an international taekwondo organization founded on March 22, 1966, by Choi Hong Hi in Seoul, South Korea.
+The International Taekwon-Do Federation (ITF) is an international taekwondo organization founded on March 22, 1966, by Choi Hong Hi in Seoul, South Korea.
 The ITF was founded to promote and encourage the growth of the Korean martial art of taekwon-do.

 The ITF's main functions include coordinating and approving tournaments and seminars, setting standards for teaching (patterns, sparring, destruction), collaborating with affiliated member organizations, and providing services members in regard to rank and certifications.

 After Choi's death in 2002, there was controversy around the election of his successor that led to multiple organizations claiming the ITF mantle.